awsdocs/aws-iot-docs/developerguide/lambda-rule-action.md

 A Lambda \(`lambda`\) action invokes an AWS Lambda function, passing in an MQTT message\.
 AWS IoT invokes Lambda functions asynchronously\.

 You can follow a tutorial that shows you how to create and test a rule with a Lambda action\.
-For more information, see [Format a notification by using an AWS Lambda function](iot-lambda-rule.md)\.
+For more information, see [Tutorial: Formatting a notification by using an AWS Lambda function](iot-lambda-rule.md)\.

 ## Requirements<a name="lambda-rule-action-requirements"></a>